-Research shows that students enrolled in high-quality afterschool programs attend school more often, do better in school—particularly in math—and stay on track to graduate.
-They also report increased confidence, a strong connection to their school and trusted relationships with program providers who offer support and advice.
+Research shows that students enrolled in high-quality afterschool programs attend school more often, perform better in academics and stay on track to graduate.
+They also report increased confidence, a strong connection to their school and trusted relationships with supportive adults.

 From 3-6 p.m., 11.3 million kids are alone and unsupervised.

-We work to create learning opportunities for students.
+We work to create social, emotional and academic learning opportunities for students.

 Launched in 2012, thanks to a grant from The Wallace Foundation and other local foundations, the Denver Afterschool Alliance is a diverse collaborative of stakeholders including the City and County of Denver, Denver Public Schools and many of Denver's community-based and funding organizations.
 We work in deep partnership with many generous supporters and funders and arm-in-arm alongside quality afterschool program providers.

 All Denver youth will achieve success now and in the future through active participation in diverse, quality afterschool programs.

 • Erin Brown - Executive Director, Office of Children's Affairs (Co-Chair)

 • Jolon Clark - Council Representative District 7, City and County of Denver

 • Genia Herndon - Assistant Vice Chancellor, University of Colorado Denver

 • Tina Martinez - Director of Partnerships and Programs, Denver Museum of Nature and Science

 • Khanh Nguyen - Portfolio Director, Healthy Living, Colorado Health Foundation